c6o/docs/content/guides/commands/mount.md

 ## Overview

-Mount is complimentary to Teleport in that your local code may need to read from or write to volumes that a workload has in a cluster in addition to talking to that workload.
+Mount is complimentary to Teleport in that your local code may need to read from, or write to, volumes that a workload has in a cluster, in addition to talking to that workload.
 Without Mount, you would need to stub out or synthesize storage read or write operations in your code to make it run properly.
-With Mount, there's no need to do this, you can access these remote volumes locally.
+With Mount, there's no need to do this: you can access these remote volumes locally.

 Mount works by creating a lightweight NFS server in-cluster that mounts and shares all the volumes of a workload that you choose.
 Via the NFS server, your local system then mounts these volumes locally for you to access.